object814/quad_rl_cpg/README.md

 ### 5. **Forward process/Back propagation test with PPO losses**
    Agent goes through 10 roll outs with 100 timestpes each, with a randomized action selection.
 Then back propagates through the collected data 100 epochs with a batch size of 32 calculating the PPO loses.
+This test script prints the gradient norm of each neural net layer per batch and total loss per epoch.

    To run the forward/back propagation test with PPO loss calculation: